DrMint/Litrato/README.md

 ### Keep a color
 ![](https://www.r-entries.com/etuliens/img/PT/10.jpg)

-Turns everything grayscale except for a color.
+Turns everything grayscales except for a specific color.
-- `Color seek bar`: the color you which to kept.
+- `Color seek bar`: the color you which to keep.
 - `Seek bar`: how far off the color can be before turning grey (in degrees).

 ### Remove a color